Here are some mysterious buttons and button makers. Please contact me if you know more.

 Possibly the West Australian Patriotic League.

 This league existed from 1914 to ?
 1918 to centralise the raising of war funds.
-Many people felt there were simply too many funds, especially for areas that were not wealthy.
+Many people felt there were simply too many funds to support, especially in areas that were not wealthy.

 The West Australian, 26th September 1914 page 8.